gRoussac/rustSDK/README.md

 export class WasmModule {}
 ```

-You can look at a basic example of factory usage in the [Angular demo app](https://github.com/casper-ecosystem/rustSDK/blob/dev/examples/frontend/angular/libs/util/services/wasm/src/lib/wasm.factory.ts)
+You can look at a basic example of factory usage in the [Angular example app](https://github.com/casper-ecosystem/rustSDK/blob/dev/examples/frontend/angular/libs/util/services/wasm/src/lib/wasm.factory.ts)

 Add the sdk wasm file to assets of your project with path parameter being ` wasm_asset_path:'assets/casper_rust_wasm_sdk_bg.wasm'`, Angular will then copy the file from `pkg` in `assets` on build making it available for the fetch wasm factory.